 PTO Litigation: Another substantial portion of Roberto’s practice involves Patent Office post-grant proceeding including Inter Partes Review (IPR) and reexamination proceedings including in the context of litigation and product development strategy.

-Patent Procurement: Roberto’s practice also encompasses the preparation and prosecution of patent applications for a range of technologies including electrical and electronic systems including computers, microprocessors, software, firmware, internet, nanotechnology, disk drives, wired and RF wireless telecommunications devices and equipment, smartphones, routers, switches, timing error recovery, Viterbi sequence detectors, global positioning systems, optics, digital imaging and compression, and medical devices.
+Patent Procurement: Roberto’s practice also encompasses the preparation and prosecution of patent applications for a range of technologies including electrical and electronic systems including computers, microprocessors, semiconductor memory devices, software, firmware, internet, nanotechnology, disk drives, wired and RF wireless telecommunications devices and equipment, smartphones, routers, switches, timing error recovery, Viterbi sequence detectors, global positioning systems, optics, digital imaging and compression, and medical devices.

 Client Counseling: In addition, Roberto’ s practice involves counseling clients on patent matters, such as developing patent portfolios, non-infringement and freedom-to-use counseling and opinions, and negotiating business transactions.
 Roberto’s practice also encompasses the analysis and preparation of non-infringement, patentability, and freedom-to-use opinions for various technologies including industrial automation systems, haptic touch feedback devices, mobile devices, spectrum analyzers, and medical devices.